Master Creswick to the Rescue

 Never was the Medal of the Royal Humane Society** more heroically won…

-A likely story !
+HmmmA likely little story !

-*…this part of the operation was, according to the un-named news-paper report, conducted by “…a few men only, distributing their weight carefully over as large a surface as possible - What numbers have been drowned from want of attention to this !” it declares, breathlessly! “…A man falls in…” it continues “…& the whole crowd immediately rush to the spot with the result is that the whole number are submerged…”
+*…this part of the operation was, according to the un-known news-paper report, conducted by “…a few men only, distributing their weight carefully over as large a surface as possible - What numbers have been drowned from want of attention to this !” it declares, breathlessly! “…A man falls in…” it continues “…& the whole crowd immediately rush to the spot with the result is that the whole number are submerged…”

 **…The Royal Humane Society had been founded as far back as 1774 & had originally been known as the Society for the Recovery of Persons Apparently Drownedalthough what a chubby naked child in a gold cape, licking an ice cream has to do with saving people from watery oblivion, is, thankfully, a long way beyond us